 The Pirates of the Caribbean ghosts return, Garfield and Odie hide, then make a break for it ending up with all their original candy and safe at home.

-The special was created by Phil Roman and Garfield creator Jim Davis.
-Their goal was to start the show as a typical Garfield cartoon but then let it go into a bit of a scarier mode.
+Phil Roman and Garfield creator Jim Davis created the special.
+Their goal was to start the show as a typical Garfield cartoon, but then let it go into a bit of a scarier mode.
 This detour from a cookie-cutter cartoon special led to great reviews and comparisons to “It’s the Great Pumpkin Charlie Brown” – which is a pretty bold statement.
 The creativity and production actually won this special an Emmy for outstanding animated program.

 2. The Crown Of Bogg